cahillathehun/Final_Year_Project/docs/documentation/user_Manual.md

 Users then can use touch or mouse cursor to repulse the birds from their own screen and watch as they flock to their opponents screen.
-Notice how the birds do not clash with each other and move smoothly similarily to real birds' flocking behaviours.
+Notice how the birds do not clash with each other and move smoothly, similarly to real birds' flocking behavior.

 # From a developers perspective: